 How do I register my business as an MSME?

 Which businesses are eligible to register as an MSME?

 Which industries come under MSME?

-What are the disadvantages of MSME?
+What are the benefits of registering as an MSME?

 Is MSME registration mandatory?

 Is GST registration mandatory for MSME registration?